malmostad/wp-apps/README.md

 * Intranet Blog
 * External Blog
 * Intranet News
-* HR, help texts to the HR system.

-The themes are using Malmö stads’s global assets, see the repo see the repo [intranet-assets](https://github.com/malmostad/intranet-assets).
+The themes are using Malmö stads’s global assets, see the repo see the repo [global-assets](https://github.com/malmostad/global-assets).

-For more information about the services, contact kominteamet@malmo.se.
+For more information about the services, contact webbteamet@malmo.se.

 ## Dependencies
-* Wordpress >= 3.8
+* Wordpress >= 4.1
 * Wordpress compatible database
-* LDAP server or a SAML IdP for authentication
+* LDAP server for authentication
 * [Assets service](https://github.com/malmostad/intranet-assets).
 * [Avatar service](https://github.com/malmostad/intranet-dashboard/wiki/Avatar-Service-API-v1).
 * Sass for development and build.
-See `wp-content/themes/komin-master/stylesheets/application.scss` for info.
 * Wordpress plugins used:
   * auto-hyperlink-urls
   * content-scheduler
   * valideratext
   * wpdirauth
-  * Force Login (included in source)
+  * Force Login for Reading (included in source)
   * Force SSL In Content (included in source)
-  * SAML 2.0 (included in source)
+  * Portwise Authentication (included in source)

 ## Setup
 * Copy and edit the following files from this code base (do __not__ check in config files in the repository):